SAKETHVUNKA/CITY_METRO_SYSTEM/README.md

 - Visit http://127.0.0.1:8000/
 - Register/login as a user
 - Explore schedules, purchase tickets, scan QR codes, and more

-## 📄 Entity-Relationship Diagram

-(Attach or link your ER diagram here)

 ## ⚖️ License